thingsboard/thingsboard.github.io/docs/user-guide/install/aws.md

 * TOC
 {:toc}

-This guide describes how to install Thingsboard on AWS EC2 using public AWS AMIs.
+This guide describes how to install ThingsBoard on AWS EC2 using public AWS AMIs.

 ##### Step 1.
 Choose AMI